Jesus: God planned marriage, not divorce

 - 10:2 Some Pharisees approached him with a trick question.2 They asked him if Jewish law allowed a man to divorce his wife.

-- 10:3 Jesus asked them a question and return: “What did Moses tell you about that?”
+- 10:3 Jesus asked them a question in return: “What did Moses tell you about that?”

 - 10:4 They said, “Moses allowed a man to give his wife a written note saying she was now divorced.
 Then the man could send the woman on her way.”